TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 ### Create a Privacy Preference Policy Control Profile

-Privacy Preference Policy Control Profiles (PPPC Profiles) are preferences which control app's access to certain files and services on a macOS system.
+#### About PPPC Profiles

+In macOS Mojave, Apple introduced several security controls to enable apps to empower users to control whether an app should be allowed to access files or application data.
+The apple prompts stating that “”Some Application” would like to access files in your Downloads folder” for example stems from this security measure.
+Apple is placing the user in control of their data.

+System administrators can choose to whitelist these applications using Privacy Preference Policy Controls (PPPC) profiles.
+As long as an application is [codesigned](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html), that application can be whitelisted though a PPPC profile, the only other requirement being that the MDM whitelisting that profile be either user approved or enrolled in DEP on that particular system.

 PPPC Profiles can been created with tools like [ProfileCreator](https://github.com/ProfileCreator/ProfileCreator), [imazing Profile Editor](https://imazing.com/profile-editor/download) or [Apple Configurator 2](https://apps.apple.com/us/app/apple-configurator-2/id1037126344?mt=12).
 Other tools such as [PPPC Utility](https://github.com/jamf/PPPC-Utility) were built to make the process of PPPC profile creation as simple as possible.
 PPPC Utility also allows .mobileconfig files to be exported and distributed through [Custom MDM profiles](https://jumpcloud.com/blog/custom-configuration-profiles).

+#### Example PPPC Profile

 The example PPPC profile below contains a payload for the Zoom Application, where the "Accessibility" and "Downloads Folder" settings have been set to "Allow".